 What is Ayushman Bharat :-

 - Ayushman Bharat came into effect from August 2018.
-Under this scheme, 10.74 crore poor and deprived families will get 5 lakh reimbursement per year per family on medical expenses.
+This scheme comprises two things.
+One is – Pradhan Mantri Jan Arogya Yojana – Under which, 10.74 crore poor and deprived families will get 5 lakh rupees reimbursement per year per family on medical expenses.
 There is no cap on family size.

 - As there is no improvement of public hospitals despite having many schemes, Ayushman Bharat is providing capability to poor people to take treatment in private hospitals.

-- It increases access to quality health and medication.
+- It increases access to quality health care and medication.

 - As this scheme is in tie up with insurance companies, number of people that comes under health insurance will increase drastically.
 Now, with Ayushman Bharat Approx 40% of the population will be covered under health insurance.

 - Ayushman Bharat has a time-bound approval process which reduces delays in taking treatments.

 - Cashless payments in this scheme will erase the burden on poor people.
 Paying money first and to reimburse later is not suitable option for poor and vulnerable people.